slerpyyy/slerpyyy.github.io/README.md

 ![better-than](https://img.shields.io/badge/better%20than-untergrund-orange)
 ![stonks](https://img.shields.io/badge/status-stonks-blue)

 This is the source code for my website.
-This readme file only exsists, because Github won't host the website without it.
+This readme file only exists, because Github won't host the website without it.
 There isn't a lot I can say about it.
 It's just a simple little website.

 Visit now: https://slerpyyy.github.io